NASA-AMMOS/3DTilesRendererJS/TESTCASES.md

 #### steps

-1. Load `tileset-external.json` in the kitchen sink example.
+1. Load `tileset-external.json` in the kitchen sink example [here](https://nasa-ammos.github.io/3DTilesRendererJS/example/bundle/#../data/tileset-external.json).
 1. Zoom in and out.
 1. Set target error to `0`.
 1. Ensure external tileset has loaded by running `tiles.root.children[0].children[0].children` in the console and verifying it's not empty.